agsb/millifort-ARM/docs/Notes.md

 Going to use DJB2 hash for represent the words at dictionary.

 Splited the code of sector-riscv in two kinds, one using the traditional name header with /link, size+flag, name+pad/ and other using a hash header with /link, hash/.

 This will simplify the lookup of dictionary, as just do one single comparation of 4-bytes, and reduce the problem of find where code starts before the name, which could be padded to align with 4-bytes.

 The usual flags in Forth uses some high bits at the size byte of name c-str.

 In Riscv ISA, can't use /andi rd, rs, 0x8000000/ with the 31 bit, because the imm is restrict within +/- 2047.
 Some alternatives uses 2 or 3 instructions.

 Using hash, there is no size+flag byte + name string, no more.
-Only four bytes hash with lower bits as flags.
+Only four bytes hash with lower bit or higher bit as flags.

-When the immediate flag (FLAG_IMM) is the bit 0, could use _ori|andi|xori rd, rs, 0x1_ to test, set and flip the flag
+When the immediate flag (FLAG_IMM) is the bit 0, could use _ori|andi|xori rd, rs, 0x1_ to test, set and flip the flag, but needs shift left the operands nash and letter, more one bit or define 0x8000000 and 0x7FFFFFF as constants

 Catchs:

 To clear the bit 0 use a _andi rd, hsh, 0x1_ then _or hsh, hash, rd_ after hash calculation.

 All valid hashes will be even.

 Can not calculate the hash within a macro, need a program to calculate the hashes for primitives and make the headers by hand.